Non-Stationary Bandits with Auto-Regressive Temporal Dependency: Steady State Distribution of Rewards

 where $\epsilon_i(t) \sim N(0, \sigma)$.
 Let $r_t \triangleq r_i(t)$.
 By coefficients in \eqref{eqn:OU-discretization} and \eqref{eqn:mu_t_relation}, the two equations are equivalent if we let $\kappa = 1-\alpha, \theta = 0, \zeta = \alpha\sigma, \Delta t = 1$.
 By plugging the values of coefficients into \eqref{eqn:OU-process}, the continuous-time analogue of \eqref{eqn:mu_t_relation} can be described by the following SDE:

-Let $f(x)$ be the PDF for the stationary distribution of $r_i(t)$.
-Due to the reflective boundary condition, we must have $f(x) = 0$ for all $x \notin [-\fancyR, \fancyR]$.
-We can now solve for $f(x)$ by solving the following ordinary differential equation (see \cite{gardiner_2009, pavliotis_2016} for a discussion of forward and backward equations for SDEs):
+Let $f_p(x)$ be the PDF for the steady state distribution of $r_i(t)$ on $(\fancyR, \fancyR)$, given that the probability mass on either side of the boundary is $p$.
+We can now solve for $f_p(x)$ by solving the following ordinary differential equation (see \cite{gardiner_2009, pavliotis_2016} for a discussion of forward and backward equations for SDEs):